mpalmer79/VeriFlow/docs/build.md

 ACCEPTANCE CRITERIA
 ==================================================

-- record-detail experience feels more product-like and less scaffold-like
+- CI runtime is materially improved by reducing duplicated backend burden
-- loading/error/empty/confirm flows are materially improved
+- SQLite remains the fast broad feedback loop
-- admin/debug tooling has a restrained UI surface for authorized use
+- PostgreSQL remains a real but narrower confidence layer
-- frontend testing groundwork exists and exercises at least a few meaningful interactions
+- Playwright has a few meaningful real tests
-- Railway deployment groundwork is real and documented
+- Railway deployment story is clearer and more complete
-- deployment/config behavior is cleaner and more hosted-safe
+- frontend operational flows feel more deliberate and polished
-- docs tell a credible product and deployment story
+- docs reflect the actual new workflow honestly
 - no generic AI slop appears in the UI
 - no obvious runtime mismatch remains